andresuarezz26/top-android-interview-questions/README.md

 Activity lyfecycle?

+What happens with the Activity when there are configuration changes?

+How Viewmodels can retain data even if activity is re created?

 How to communicate fragments?
 What are the restrictions of each approach?

 Difference between intent and pending intents?

+How to optimize a recycler View?
+While you have experience with RecyclerView, optimizing its performance is essential for complex UIs.
+Consider exploring techniques such as enabling setHasFixedSize(true), using ViewHolder patterns, and employing DiffUtil for efficient item updates.
+Investigating the impact of different LayoutManagers on performance could also be beneficial.

 **2. Serializable vs Parcelable**